jakov1003/todo-app-fullstack/README.md

-# What Is In This Repo?
+# What is in this repository?

 A full-stack todo application built with React, Fastify, MongoDB, and Docker.